• Skip to primary navigation

 To build a Cable Tracer Transmitter Circuit follow the below mentioned steps for connection:

-• Q1 collector goes to +6V through resistor R1.
+• First, Q1 collector goes to +6V through resistor R1, Q1 base connect to resistor R3 and then Q1 emitter goes to ground.

-• Capacitor C1 connect to cable input.
+• Then capacitor C1 connect to cable input.

-• Q3 base connect from +6V to ground with resistor R5 and flashing LED in series.
+• Now Q3 collector connect at point between R2 and R3, Q3 base connect from +6V to ground with resistor R5 and flashing LED in series and then Q3 emitter connect to +6V.

 Circuit Working for Cable Tracer Receiver Circuit: